 Best Marijuana Strains For Back Pain

-At cannabis dispensaries, you can find a wide range of strains with different levels of CBD and THC available.
-For managing your symptoms effectively, it’s important to choose the right strains for you.
-Here’s are the top strains for patients with back pain.
+At a cannabis dispensary, you can find a wide range of strains with different levels of CBD and THC available.
+For managing your symptoms effectively, it’s important to choose the right strains.
+Here’s are the top strains for patients with back pain-

-This Sativa-dominant strain can help relieve pain and muscle tension.
+A Sativa-dominant strain that can help relieve pain and muscle tension.
 Moreover, it’s effective in lifting mood, reducing stress and fatigue.
 Candyland contains 24 percent THC and 1 percent CBD content.